idealvin/coost/readme.md

 CHECK_NE(p, NULL) << "malloc failed..";
 ```

-When the CHECK assertion fails, co/log will print the function call stack information, and then terminate the program.
+When the CHECK assertion failed, co/log will print the function call stack information, and then terminate the program.
 On linux and macosx, make sure you have installed [libbacktrace](https://github.com/ianlancetaylor/libbacktrace) on your system.

 ![stack](https://idealvin.github.io/images/stack.png)